So what's going on? Why do so many triathletes struggle with this issue during swimming?

-As many of you well know, calf cramps while swimming can be quite common, especially for triathletes…and there's a very good reason why.
-Some athletes think it has to do with hydration or an electrolyte imbalance.
-It’s neither.
+Calf cramps while swimming can be quite common actually, especially for triathletes in particular...and there's a very good reason why....and its got nothing to do with hydration or electrolytes....

 The reasons usually come from two things:

-1. Trying to point the toes during kicking, which is active "plantar flexion” that creates tension in the calves.
-DON'T do this!
-DO NOT try to point the toes while you kick.
+1. Trying to point the toes during kicking, which is active "plantar flexion" and creates tension in the calves.
+DON'T do this!* DO NOT try to point the toes while you kick.

-Triathletes run.
-And with all of that running there is tension in the calves, as they are so active during that endeavor.
+You're running, and with all of that running is more tension in the calves, simply because they're so active during running (and walking), etc.

-Often, what adds to the tension is the colder temps you find in some competitive pools.
-With colder temps, tension rises (which is why I love jacuzzis!).
+What can add to the tension is the often colder temperatures you'll find in some competitive pools.
+With colder temps, tension rises. (which is why I love jacuzzis!)

 So, what to do?** Two things:

-1. First, the MOST IMPORTANT thing: RELAX YOUR FEET AND LOWER LEGS.
+1. First, the most important thing: RELAX YOUR FEET AND LEGS.

-So what we must do as we are swimming down the lane?
-It’s simple.
-Think: FLOPPY ANKLES.
-Let the feet just flop.
+So what we must do as we are swimming down the lane: think and visualize FLOPPY ANKLES.
+That's right, just let the feet just flop at the ankle.
 Relax and release them completely.

 As you relax your feet and JUST LET THEM FLOP, you'll reduce all of that tension in the calves that leads to cramping.

-Of course, relaxing the feet and letting them flop DOES NOT give you permission to also flop your knees or relax them.
+Now, of course, relaxing the feet and letting them flop, DOES NOT give you permission to also flop your knees or relax them.

-In fact, what I've found works best is if you keep that knee straight, and, at the same time, flop the ankles, you'll get exactly what you're looking for, which is a nice compact kicking motion.
-The bonus is this motion is, at once, streamlined and relaxed.
+In fact, what I've found works best is if you keep that knee straight and at the same time, flop the ankles, you'll get exactly what you're looking for, which is a nice compact kicking motion which is both streamlined and also relaxed.

-2. Second, make sure you keep those calves nice and long.
-Stretch.
-They will tighten up from running and, over time, shortness in that area raises risk of running injury.
-It also leads to increased risk of cramping.
+2. Second, and really importantly: make sure you keep those calves stretched out and nice and long.
+They will tighten up from running and over time, shortness in that area raises risk of running injury, and also leads to increased risk of cramping.

 To avoid cramping in the calves while swimming, keep the calves LONG, and relax those feet and think: FLOPPY ANKLES.